clusterlink-net/clusterlink/design-proposals/crd-based-management.md

   no longer deemed required).
 - `Policy` objects governing aspects of the cross cluster communication.

-An additional CLI (`cl-adm`) is provided to ease the bootstrap and deployment of ClusterLink in a k8s cluster.
-The `cl-adm` utility creates a set of (mostly k8s configuration) files on the local file systems which can be used to bootstrap the ClusterLink installation.
+An additional CLI (`clusterlink`) is provided to ease the bootstrap and deployment of ClusterLink in a k8s cluster.
+The `clusterlink` utility creates a set of (mostly k8s configuration) files on the local file systems which can be used to bootstrap the ClusterLink installation.
 This mechanism is currently being replaced by an installation operator which is also based on CRDs.

 Current CLI options provide low level access to API operations (i.e., CRUD on object) and consequently relatively low value.
-In addition, the current API (both `gwctl` and `cl-adm`) do not address roles and permissions: `gwctl` users are either authenticated and authorized to the entire API or not at all; `cl-adm` files are created locally, relaying on file system attributes for protection.
+In addition, the current API (both `gwctl` and `clusterlink`) do not address roles and permissions: `gwctl` users are either authenticated and authorized to the entire API or not at all; `clusterlink` files are created locally, relaying on file system attributes for protection.
 The two CLIs are also only partially consistent in UX.
 Transitioning to CRDs and `kubectl` should address both consistency and security using existing k8s support.